Native American Cultural opportunity

-Photo to right is of youngest member of the Yellow Fox Hopi dance group we once again sponsored to come our fall 2012 Verde Valley Archaeology Society event.
+Photo to right is of youngest member of the Yellow Fox Hopi dance group we have supported in coming to our Verde Valley Archaeology Society events.
 He had noticably matured since coming in the spring and really paid a lot of attention to all the details and was very proud to be up on the stage with his family.
 Heart warming to see!

 Other Hopi participants commented to me that they felt like they had a chance to be heard that is hard to do on their remote reservation.
 And that they enjoyed interacting with our visitors at the festival.

 We have also helped sponsor bringing representatives from Natwani, the traditional farming education group.

 A young family Sandra encouraged to come to the March, 2012 festival, for example, had hardly ever been off of Hopi–this was a major experience for them.
 Charles and Doris West hosted the young family, even gave them rides from Hopi and back to Flagstaff.

 Please see images and report here.

 Verde Valley Archaeology Center Events

 Immerse yourself in Native American culture and the archaeology of the Verde Valley of Central Arizona.
 The Verde Valley Archaeology Center hosts two main events each year.